docker/cli/docs/reference/commandline/run.md

 docs](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/hardware-devices-in-containers)
 for a list of container-supported device interface class GUIDs.

-If this option is specified for a process-isolated Windows container, _all_ devices that implement the requested device interface class GUID are made available in the container.
+If you specify this option for a process-isolated Windows container, Docker makes _all_ devices that implement the requested device interface class GUID available in the container.
 For example, the command below makes all COM ports on the host visible in the container.